redsanket/spark/external/spark/guide/pyspark_with_python.rst

 Then to use the packages with Hue send them along as an archive.
 Upload the tgz into hdfs: hadoop fs -put python27sitepackages.tgz

-For using it on Hue:
+For using it on Hue

 - Open a pyspark notebook
 - In the upper right corner, open the "Context" menu
 - Select "Archives" under the "Add a property.." menu